AlexRogalskiy/airguard/README.md

 1. Data harvesters: will be deployed serverless on [AWS Lambda](https://aws.amazon.com/lambda/) and scheduled to run periodically, retrieving data from Airly REST API.
-More harvesters may be added in the future, e.g. for https://danepubliczne.imgw.pl/ (wind speed and direction) etc.
+More harvesters may be added in the future, e.g. for https://danepubliczne.imgw.pl (wind speed and direction), https://openweathermap.org/api (weather forecast), etc.
 2. Data warehouse: for this purpose the best candidate should be a relational database, probably [Amazon Aurora](https://aws.amazon.com/rds/aurora/); may also investigate Redshift or RDS.
 3. REST API: deployed on EC2, built with Akka HTTP or Play.